-Social entrepreneurship and social enterprise (SE), defined as innovation in the social sector, is also accompanied by the creation of intellectual property assets.
+1 SEs, for the purposes of this survey research, were limited to social sector organizations classified by and registered with the U.S. Internal Revenue Service (IRS) as 501(c)3 organizations and vetted by the Social Impact Exchange (2014) for meeting specific impact, growth, and evidence benchmarks.
+The 501(c)3 classification refers to nonprofit organizations in the U.S. that meet standards for public benefit and are granted exemption from federal income tax, except as it applies to unrelated business income.
+The 501(c)3 status also confers a second tax social enterprise (SE), defined as innovation in the social sector, is also accompanied by the creation of intellectual property assets.
+Innovation in industry is often marked by the creation of some form of intellectual property (IP).
 Does it therefore follow that the executives and stakeholders of SEs recognize and value the IP in these organizations, too?
 To the best of our knowledge, no research has been conducted or published on the management of intellectual property by SE to generate revenue, expand organizational opportunities, recruit and retain talent, attract investors (donors), or secure their niche, as is done by industry.
 Understanding these uses of intellectual property in SE is important to gaining a richer understanding of how SEs operate, how their governance teams think about and manage the SE's innovations for addressing social problems, and how they communicate or leverage the value of their IP with stakeholders.